QChASM/AaronTools-docs/source/tutorials/cls_tutorials.rst

 The :doc:`../cls/findAtoms` script can be helpful for locating atoms using a variety of descriptions.
 These descriptions include the element, how many bonds the atom has, and what atoms are bonded to a specific atom.

-For instance, we could confirm that the H atoms in `benzene.xyz` are indeed atoms 7-12 by using :code:`findAtoms.py` to list all atoms that are bonded to only a single other atom:
+For instance, we could confirm that the H atoms in :code:`benzene.xyz` are indeed atoms 7-12 by using :code:`findAtoms.py` to list all atoms that are bonded to only a single other atom:

 ::